Polish Communist Party (2002): Social issues

 Since the early 1990s, the rivalry between political parties, which have failed Polish society in the 21st century, has focused on abortion, religion in schools, crosses in the Sejm and other public places, and more recently, gender and animal rights.
 These petty bourgeois parties and their leaders argue about this instead of issues that are relevant for a society that has "broken free" from communist "oppression".

 The party also rejects Luxemburgism and anarchism:

 We cannot allow Marxism-Leninism to be pushed aside in favour of Luxembourgism, which is patiently, like a drop of water wearing away a rock, being smuggled into Poland, as well as in favour of various anarchist and Trotskyist groups.
 At present, Luxemburg and Trotsky are the most recognisable icons of the global left, while Lenin, Dzerzhinsky and Stalin are being consigned to the dustbin of history.
 Attempts are also being made to rewrite Marx, cutting him off not only from Lenin but also from Engels.
 The so-called ‘Althusser school’ is becoming an increasingly popular Marxist philosophical school.

-In 2025, the party reiterated its position on feminism and the LGBT movement:
+In 2025, the party has reiterated its position on feminism and the LGBT movement:

 Our position on LGBT and other issues such as quotas and feminatives has remained unchanged for many years.
 These topics have dominated the activities of organisations and many parties in the West, in our opinion diverting public attention from the real causes of social problems and tensions. [...]
 Everyone should have the right to their own views, including those who do not like people of a different orientation.
 Currently, even those who express their views on these topics very cautiously are immediately classified as backward, and their words are labelled with the overused term ‘hate speech’.

-The party has been accused of participating in "red-brown" alliances by the anarchist libcom.org platform, especially given the activities of its former youth wing, the Communist Youth of Poland (Komunistyczna Młodzież Polski), which participated in a march led by the Polish Falanga.
+The party was accused of participating in "red-brown" alliances by the anarchist libcom.org platform, especially given the activities of its former youth wing, the Communist Youth of Poland (Komunistyczna Młodzież Polski), which participated in a march led by the Polish Falanga.
 It participated in the creation of the Zmiana party of Mateusz Piskorski in 2015 along with figures like Bartosz Bekier, the leader of Falanga.
 A member of the Communist Youth of Poland, Dawid Kenert, became the founder of Zmiana's trade union, Free Trade Union ‘Zmiana’ - Unity of Labour (Wolny Związek Zawodowy „Zmiana” – Jedność Pracownicza).
 Kenert gave an interview to a National-Bolshevik media as the representative of the Communist Youth, where he stated: "It is impossible to mix Islam with Marxism which is a materialistic ideology but I think that mixing Shariah law with some elements of planned economy would be a great system for the whole world civilisation, especially for the Middle East".
+Polish socialist Damian J. Składanek, who attempted to take over the party in 2025, claimed that the Polish Communist Party is "Braunite, russophilic and Dmowski-loving National Bolshevik".